luoyetx/JDA/README.md

 ### Attention

-This project is not completed yet, welcome any question or idea through the [issues](https://github.com/luoyetx/JDA/issues).
+This project is not completed yet and may has some hidden bugs.
+Welcome any question or idea through the [issues](https://github.com/luoyetx/JDA/issues).

 ### License